 If you didn’t report any cryptocurrency before 2017, the IRS examiner may now have reason to believe that you’ve significantly underreported your taxable income.
 The years of 2014, 2015, and 2016 may then be opened up to an audit, as well.

-If the IRS believes you’ve committed fraud, there is no statute of limitations for an audit.
+If the IRS believes you’ve committed tax fraud, there is no statute of limitations for the audit.
 They can go back as far as they want in that case.

-Reconciling this data can be a painstaking, time consuming process.
-And, as we mentioned earlier in this article, most IRS examiners know very little about how cryptocurrency works.
-Do not assume the IRS will put in the work to calculate the correct capital gains for you!
+Building a proper crypto tax report can be a painstaking, time consuming process.
+Do not assume the IRS will put in the work to calculate the correct amount owed for you!

 We’ve helped hundreds of clients create crypto tax reports for past years, even if they don’t have complete records or have lost access to old wallets.
-We know the tax law and we can create crypto tax reports that hold up to the most stringent IRS examination.
+We know the law inside and out, so we can create crypto tax reports that hold up to the most stringent IRS examination.

 After the audit: Paying your crypto tax bill